resh2024/CST8911_Midterm_Project/midterm.md

 - Created a low-cost Azure VM using the B2s size to keep costs down while still meeting project needs, we originally tried creating a VM with the B1 size but faced issues when trying to use SSH to access VM.

--Faced a policy restriction when trying to deploy in the US East region, so we switched to Canada Central for compatibility with the Azure for Students subscription.
+- Faced a policy restriction when trying to deploy in the US East region, so we switched to Canada Central for compatibility with the Azure for Students subscription.

 ## Creating a VM to test our Authentication